FarronF/limerick-council-meetings/meetings/2025/02/17-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 20th January 2025.md

 service in the community and the difficulties for those with decreased mobility in accessing the

-Library at Watch House Cross.---
+Library at Watch House Cross.
+---
 13

 **REPLY**: Limerick City North is currently served by Watch House Cross Community Library.
 This 8,000